MarkGotham/When-in-Rome/README.md

 ### All folders include:

-- `score.mxl` or `remote_score.json`
+- `score.mxl` or a `remote.json` file including links to external score files
-  - What: `score.mxl` is a copy of the score in the compresed musicXML format.
+  - What: `score.mxl` is a copy of the score in the compressed musicXML format.
     This is provided for all new scores, as well as all originating elsewhere
     where that original is _in a format which music21 cannot parse_.
   - How to use: Open in any software for music notation (e.g., [MuseScore](https://musescore.org/)).
-  - Where there is no local `score.mxl`, there is a `remote_score.json` instead.
+  - Where there is no local `score.mxl`, there is a `remote.json` instead.
 Please note:
     - This file points to an externally hosted score _in a format which music21 can parse_.
     - This is designed to prevent duplication and automatically include source updates.
     - Note that MuseScore files are included in a local conversion (`.mxl`) rather than remote.